nemo0622/pokeemerald-expansion/Seaglass README.md

     - Ex: Wishing Well in Rustboro City, Birdhouses in Fortree City, etc.
 - All Pokémon from Generations 1-3 are available, spread out enough to keep it from feeling bloated!
     - Cross-gen evolutions have also been added, up to Gen 9!
+    - Pokémon use USUM movesets when applicable
 - Party-wide EXP Share, with soft level caps to balance this change
     - This is *NOT* a "difficulty hack"!
 These changes just cut down on some grind while still keeping a good balance
     - Soft level cap allows for you to reach 1 level above the gym leader's max, then halves exp gain for the next few levels, then cuts it more

 ## FUTURE PLANS

-- Revamped encounters, allowing all Gen 1-3 Pokémon to be encountered
-    - Also allow future evolutions
-    - Consider adding a few more Pokémon from future generations (Tinkaton family? + more with unique type combos)
 - Buff certain old Pokémon to make them all fun to use
     - Not all need to be like "competitive" lol - Water/Fire Octillery, Ground/Flying Dodrio, etc.
     - Please buff Octozooka please LMAO
 - Go through trainer teams and integrate all Gen 1-3 Pokémon!
-- Add data for GSC Beta Pokémon - can be easter eggs in the game, given by secret NPCs after quests?
+- Add Kotora (Electric type Beta GSC Pokémon) as easter egg
 - Convert scripts to PoryScript and code extra events
     - Events: Rustboro City Wishing Well, Fortree City Birdhouses, etc. (plus add a few more easter eggs!)
     - Add some more NPCs across the overworld, with gift eggs and fun tidbits